User Desktop Support

 The Supported Staff Environment is a 'common user desktop' built upon a standardised operating system.

-Information Services provides a User Desktop Support Service to Staff on the Supported Staff Environment.
+Digital Services provides a User Desktop Support Service to Staff on the Supported Staff Environment.

 The Supported Staff Environment is a 'common user desktop' built upon a standardised operating system, with a set of core applications and further access to University Corporate Applications (HR, Finance, Student Records, etc) as required.
 This standardised approach is referred to within the University as the Supported Staff Environment Service (SSE).

 In addition to SSE-configured workstations, there are faculty-based desktop systems which do not currently connect to the Active Directory service which the SSE is based on but operate using the same standard Microsoft operating systems and set of core applications.